UoB-COMSM0110/github-intro/README.md

 - One team member should have created a repository.
 - All group members should be added to the repository.
 - Names, GitHub Usernames Should be added to the README.
+- You should have had the chance to play around with features of GitHub and interacted with the repository using git.

 This will not be the same repository as the one you will use for your coursework.
 After this lab we will setup a repository for you using your the GitHub name that you provide us.